pbosetti/xtemplate/README.md

 Otherwise, just [follow this link](https://github.com/pbosetti/xtemplate/generate).

-Once you are done **remember to add a git tag to the repo**: `git tag --am " " 0.0.1`.
+Once you are done **remember to add a git tag to the repo**: `git tag -am " " 0.0.1`.
 This is needed for enabling the CMake to automatically version-number your code.
 If you do not add a version number, **CMake will not work!**

 ### Step 1: Configure for local, and generate base Dockerfile